Do You Need All Those Meds? How To Talk To Your Doctor About Cutting Back

 Preliminary research shows that deprescribing might reduce cognitive decline as well as referrals to acute care facilities and mortality.
 Anecdotally, Farrell says, she sees her patients' quality of life improve when she stops certain medications.

-Here are some simple ways you can assess and manage your prescription drug use— or help a loved one do so— including talking to your doctor to find out if deprescribing is the right move.
+Here are some simple ways you can assess and manage your prescription drug use— or help a loved one do so — including talking to your doctor to find out if deprescribing is the right move.

 Schedule a doctor visit to review medications

 "One of the reasons why people let these problems linger is that when people go to their doctor, the visits often revolve around a medical problem," says Steinman.
 Schedule a doctor visit to specifically go over your medications.
-Ask questions about what each prescribed drug is for and if there are any that are not necessary.
+Ask questions about what each prescribed drug is for and whether there are any that are not necessary.
 You should also talk about any new symptoms and ask whether drugs could be causing them.

 For people over 80, it's a good idea to review all medications once a year, says Farrell.